Engineering Productivity Tips

 This not only indicates your firm's overall profitability and efficiency in managing costs but enables firms to make informed decisions about pricing and cost management.

 This KPI is vital for managing cash flow, assessing client risk, and forecasting revenue, while optimizing your billing and collections processes.
+In addition, you can use this KPI to nurture positive client relationships.

-Most firms have business accounting software that will tell them their overall profit margin.
-Consulting firms also need Project Accounting software.
-Understanding the Profit Margin for each individual engagement enables you to elevate a project manager into the more desirable role of business manager as they can now become accountable for that project's financial performance.
-They become the CEO of their own little company - your engagement.
-In addition, you learn about which managers and project types are most effective for your firm.
+Most firms have business accounting software that will tell them their overall profit margin as a company.
+Architecture, Engineering and Consulting firms also need Project Accounting software.
+Understanding the Profit Margin for each individual project or engagement enables you to elevate a project manager into the more desirable role of business manager as they can now become accountable for that project's financial performance.

-These following best practices are like the secret sauce that makes KPI tracking effective and meaningful:
+These following best practices are like the secret sauce that makes KPI tracking effective and meaningful.

 Seems simple, but if you don’t choose the right KPIs, you’re not getting the full picture.
+It's important to choose KPIs that are relevant to your consulting firm's goals and objectives.

 When choosing KPIs, consider what you want to achieve, what metrics are most important to your clients, and what data you have available to track.

-It's also very important to set realistic KPI targets and benchmarks that are achievable and meaningful.
+It's important to set realistic KPI targets and benchmarks that are achievable and meaningful.
 It's like setting a fitness goal for yourself.
 You know what you want to achieve and what you need to do to get there.

 When setting KPI targets and benchmarks, consider your historical data, industry standards, and what is achievable with your current resources.

 You want your KPI data to be accurate and consistent across all platforms.
+Think of it like making sure your compass or GPS has the right coordinates.

 When ensuring data accuracy and consistency, consider using data validation tools, setting up regular data audits, and using a centralized data repository.
+Have your firm management software auto generate reports using live data sources so you know you are seeing the most up to date numbers.

 You want to regularly review and analyze your KPI data to identify trends, patterns, and areas for improvement.
+This is why I recommend having your leadership team meet monthly or quarterly to review KPIs over time.

 When reviewing and analyzing KPI data, consider using data visualization tools, setting up regular data review meetings, and involving key stakeholders in the analysis.
+Also look for opportunities to share this information with your full team so everyone knows they are part of improving performance.

 A final best practice I recommend is to adjust your KPI targets and strategies as needed based on your analysis and feedback from stakeholders.